javedblch/svg-convert-to-path/README.md

 # Performance & Compatibility
 The package ensures fast and efficient performance and is fully compatible with all the popular Node.js frameworks.

-# Source Code
-The code base contains zero minification and is easy to understand and fully customizable.

-# Technical Support
-Purchase includes one month of technical support in case of any foreseeable bugs or adjustments in the code flow or features.

 # Upgrade
 For major additions & upgrade, the creator of this package can be contacted any time at javedblch@gmail.com or via [LinkedIn](https://www.linkedin.com/in/javed-baloch-672a5013/).